NYU-CS6313-Projects/Group-11-VisML/README.md

 ![the tool in action](Demo.png)

-A live demo can be found [here](https://NYU-CS6313-Projects.github.io/Group-11-VisML/).
+A working demo can be found [here](https://NYU-CS6313-Projects.github.io/Group-11-VisML/).

+A video of the tool can be found [here](http://youtu.be/X_dbzbjDMGI).